 I’ve prepped for trips before, but I’ve been very lax.
 I do basic things and leave a lot of things alone.
 I mean, how fun is travel when you plan every single detail before you leave?!
 What is the fun in that?!
 Yeah, Mongol Rally has kind of trashed those habits.
 Fast.

-We all know that driving the Mongol Rally will be challenging, messy, crazy, fun, thrilling, draining, tantalizing and so much more.
+We all know that driving the Mongol Rally will be challenging, messy, crazy, fun, thrilling, draining, tantalising and so much more.
 But did you know that preparing for the Mongol Rally is just as much, if not more, work than the actual rally?
 Yep.
 It totally is.
 Or, at least it feels that way now.

 Signing on to do the Mongol Rally was the easy part.
 Seriously.
-For the next few days I was filled with nervous excitement.
+For the next few days, I was filled with nervous excitement.
 I’m doing the MONGOL RALLY, how freaking cool is THAT!
 I was jumpy.
 I couldn’t sit still.
-I would talk about it until my family’s eyes glazed over, and then talked about it some more.
+I would talk about it until my family’s eyes glazed over and then talked about it some more.
 Then the reality of doing the Mongol Rally started to sink in, slowly.
 Holy Crap!
 I’m doing the Mongol Rally with two women I have never met!
 We need a car.
 We need to raise money for charity.
 We need to pick a route.
 We need to find sponsors.
 OMG, how much will the cost me?
 Can I find enough sponsors to offset my costs?
 The list goes on and on.

 In recent days we’ve come up with a route, which is probably one of the most important things we need to do as we cannot book hostels, apply for visas etc without a route in mind.
 So, after a little contemplation, we’ve selected a route.
 What is it?
 Well…